json-q/lite-position/README.md

 ## Polyfill

-If you need to support older browsers and can't use `requestAnimationFrame`, you can `import { raf } from "lite-position/polyfill"`
+If you need to support older browsers and can't use `requestAnimationFrame`, you can `import { raf } from "lite-position"`

 We provide the following API to ensure compatibility